sherpa/sherpa/docs/mcmc/index.rst

 `Analysis of Energy Spectra with Low Photon Counts via Bayesian Posterior Simulation
 <https://ui.adsabs.harvard.edu/#abs/2001ApJ...548..224V>`_
-by van Dyk et al. (2001) [4]_.
+by van Dyk et al. (2001) [2]_.

-Markov Chain Monte Carlo (MCMC) is a complex computational technique that requires some sophistication on the part of its users to ensure that it both converges and explores the posterior distribution properly.
+Markov Chain Monte Carlo (MCMC) is a complex computational technique and one needs to ensure that it both converges and explores the posterior distribution properly.
 The original pyBLoCXS code has been tested with a number of simple single-component spectral models.
 It should be used with great care in more complex settings.
-The code is based on the methods in [4]_ but employs a different MCMC sampler than is described in that article.
+The code is based on the methods in [2]_ but employs a different MCMC sampler than is described in that article.
-A general description of the techniques employed along with their convergence diagnostics can be found in the Appendices of [4]_ and in [5]_.
+A general description of the techniques employed along with their convergence diagnostics can be found in the Appendices of [2]_ and in [3]_.

 MCMC as implemented in Sherpa explores parameter space at a suspected minimum - i.e. after a standard Sherpa fit.
 It supports a flexible definition of priors and allows for variations in the calibration information.
-It can be used to compute posterior predictive p-values for the likelihood ratio test [2]_.
-It also allows for the incorporation of instrument calibration uncertainty [3]_.
+It can be used to compute posterior predictive p-values for the likelihood ratio test [4]_.
+It can also accounts for instrument calibration uncertainty [5]_.

 MCMC in Sherpa selects random samples from the posterior probability distribution of the model parameters starting from the best fit (maximum likelihood)